yaruyng/yaruyng.github.io/content/english/blog/post-3.md

 ## Conclusion

-Understanding Tomcat's architecture is crucial fo Java developers working with web application.
+Understanding Tomcat's architecture is crucial for Java developers working with web application.
 The knowledge helps in:
 - Efficient application deployment
 - Performance optimization